The Rochester College Access Network

 - Local colleges and universities: Bryant & Stratton College, Monroe Community College, Nazareth College, Rochester Institute of Technology, St. John Fisher College, State University of New York at Geneseo, The College at Brockport: State University of New York, and the University of Rochester.

-- Hillside Work-Scholarship Connection, Ibero-American Action League, Urban League, Rochester Area Community Foundation, and United Way.
+- Hillside Work-Scholarship Connection, Ibero-American Action League, Urban League, National Council of Jewish Women, Rochester Area Community Foundation.

 - Advocates for students in a variety of professions.